-Israel says it killed seven insurgents on Syria frontier, talks up Assad
+Israel and Jordan kill Islamic State fighters flushed out of Syria

 Lieberman reiterated Israel’s demand that Iran not set up military bases against it in Syria, nor that Syria be used to smuggle arms to Hezbollah guerrillas in neighboring Lebanon.

-“We are not looking for friction, but we will know how to respond to any provocation and any challenge,” he said.

-Additional reporting by Angus McDowall in Beirut and Tom Balmforth in Moscow; Editing by Kevin Liffey and David Stamp
+Additional reporting by Angus McDowall in Beirut and Tom Balmforth in Moscow; Editing by Kevin Liffey, David Stamp, Richard Balmforth